Rafnuss-PostDoc/BMM/docs/index.md

 # Bird Migration Map

-European weather radar to model bird migration. [<i class="ai ai-researchgate ai-4x">](https://www.researchgate.net/project/Bird-Migration-Modelling-BMM)
+Modeling bird migration using the European weather radar network.
+All publications available on <i class="ai ai-researchgate">[project/Bird-Migration-Modelling-BMM](https://www.researchgate.net/project/Bird-Migration-Modelling-BMM)

 ## Project 1: A geostatistical approach to estimate high resolution nocturnal bird migration densities from a weather radar network.
 The first project focus on developing a geostatisctial model to interpolate bird density at high resolution.